tiby312/broccoli-project/report/src/ch6-choosing-optimal-height.md

 ## Only pick ODD height trees.

 In the above graph, the even heights are always slower than the odds.
-This makes sense because the odd heights better partinion the space 'fairly' in the sense that the leaf nodes are more square and less rectangle.
+This didnt make sense to me since if you have an even height, then each leaf is going to be more square than rectangle.
+However, you can't fight the data.
+I think it is faster with odds because the sweep and prune algorithm can take advantage of the more rectangle shaped leafs instead of the square ones.

-In order to assure that the leaf nodes all map to a relatively square piece of space, we force the tree to always have odd height.
-Picking an even height would be that one axis would be divided one ore time than the other axis.
+This might be different if the leafs were not sorted which I mention in the improvements section.